dszopa2004/Shiny-Pokemon-Hunter/README.md

 * Detecting if an encounter is a shiny Pokemon
 * Exiting the battle if it is not a shiny
 * Resume walking to find encounters in grass
+* Tracking the encounters and saving them into a JSON

 ## DISCLAIMER
 This application is only intended to be used with an emulator, such as mGBA.
 I cannot and will not provide any game ROMs, nor do I take responsibility for any damages that may happen if someone were to download and use a game ROM.